 BIOL 4608 - Prokaryotic Molecular Genetics

 The molecular genetics of bacteria and their viruses, with emphasis in the organization, replication, expression, transfer and experimental manipulation of prokaryotic genes and genomes.
 Credit not allowed for both BIOL 4220 and BIOL 4608.
-3.000 Credit hours, 3.000 Lecture hours Prerequisites:BIOL 2344 or BIOL 2354

 BIOL 4620 - Aquatic Chemical Ecology